12 Signs Of Having A Girl: Myths and Facts

 7. Breast size

-Breast changes are one of the early signs of pregnancy and are a result of hormonal changes.
-They tend to swell as they prepare for breast milk supply (8).
-However, there is no evidence linking the changes in breast size and sex of the baby.
+Another myth is that if the left breast appears slightly bigger than the right one, you are carrying a girl.
+Breast changes are one of the early signs of pregnancy and result from hormonal changes.
+They swell as they prepare for breast milk supply (8).
+Studies indicate that women carrying a baby boy tend to have larger breast volume than those carrying a girl (18).
+However, there is no evidence linking asymmetric changes in breast size and the sex of the baby.

 8. Sleeping on one side